Special Central American Assistance Act of 1979: Human Rights Practices and United States International Relations

 The International Development and Food Assistance Act of 1977 mandated annual reports better known as Country Reports on Human Rights Practices.
 The Bureau of Democracy, Human Rights, and Labor published the human rights reports providing insight concerning global humanitarian affairs for countries receiving United States economic security and national security support as authorized by the Foreign Assistance Act of 1961.

 Associated United States Federal Statutes

 United States public laws relative to the Special Central American Assistance Act of 1979 subsequently under the auspices of the International Security and Development Cooperation Act.
+The United States statutes were endorsed to encourage harmonious international relations with Latin America.